nigyta/dfast_qc/README.md

     ```

 ## Initial set up
-Reference data of DFAST_qc is stored in a directory called `DQC_REFERENCE`.
-By default, it is located in the directory where DFAST_qc is installed (`PATH/TO/dfast_qc/dqc_reference`), or in `/dqc_reference` when the docker version is used.
+Reference data of DFAST_QC is stored in a directory called `DQC_REFERENCE`.
+By default, it is located in the directory where DFAST_QC is installed (`PATH/TO/dfast_qc/dqc_reference`), or in `/dqc_reference` when the docker version is used.
 In general, you do not need to change this, but you can specify it in the config file or by using `-r` option.

 To prepare reference data, reference data must be prepared as following.
 Run `dqc_admin_tools.py -h` or `dqc_admin_tools.py subcommand -h` to show help.